The Coopérative de récréotourisme du Madawaska ltée

 Anyone who has contributed to the development of Vélo Edmundston who wishes to join the co-op.

-Any landowner with whom Vélo Edmundston and the co-op have signed a right of way for the development of trails who wishes to join the co-op.
+Any landowner with whom the co-op have signed a right of way for the development of trails who wishes to join the co-op.

 Any person or legal entity who has an interest in attaining the goals of the co-op, who shares its mission and who has paid a subscription of $100.

-The transitional board of directors is made up of the following 11 members:
+The board of directors is made up of the following 11 members:

 The by-laws of the co-op provide for the creation of four permanent committees: Customer satisfaction, Finance, Recruitment and Community Life.

 The board of directors also created two other committees.
 First is the Vision committee whose mandate is to develop the 4-season recreational tourism destination project.
-This committee includes the 11 members of the board of directors as well as Cyrille Simard, Madeleine Dubé, Paul Albert and Paul Bérubé.
-Second is the Vélo committee whose mandate is to enter into an agreement with Vélo Edmundston to ensure the transfer of responsibility of the Madawaska Trails to the co-op.
+This committee includes the 11 members of the board of directors as well as Madeleine Dubé and Paul Bérubé.
+Second is the Sentiers Madawaska Trails committee whose mandate is to manage the natural trail system and activities.